 Withuis, Jolande.
 2002.
 Erkenning: van oorlogstrauma naar klaagcultuur.
 Amsterdam: De Bezige Bij.

-Datasets and academic software:

-Van Lange, Milan.
-Debating Evil Repository.
-Distributed by Github. https://github.com/MilanvanL/debating_evil.

-Marx, M., J. Van Doornik, A. Nusselder, and L. Buitinck.
-2012.
-“Thematic collection: PoliticalMashup and Dutch Parliamentary Proceedings 1814-2013.”
-Distributed by Data Archiving and Networked Services (DANS). https://doi.org/10.17026/dans-zg8-9x2v.

 Milan van Lange, Ralf Futselaar

 DEBATING EVIL: Using Word Embeddings to Analyse Parliamentary Debates on War Criminals in the Netherlands

 SUMMARY

 This paper presents a case study to investigate the application of text mining techniques in historical research.
 We demonstrate the usability, advantages, and limitations of distributional semantics when investigating large diachronic historical datasets with word embedding models (WEMs).
 WEMs are applied to a large digitised and machine-readable historical dataset, namely the verbatim proceedings of both houses of Dutch parliament for the period 1945-1975.